se-edu/learningresources/contents/javascript/VueJs/Intro.md

   }
 });
 ```
 The double curly brackets with contents inside will be replaced with the value of the `message` property on the corresponding data object.
 It will also be updated whenever the `data` object’s `message` property changes.
-The double curly brackets as the identifier inside it will be replaced with the value of the `message` property on the corresponding `data` object.

 #### [Attributes](https://vuejs.org/v2/guide/syntax.html#Attributes)